-Connecting products at the point of manufacture should be a value creation decision, not cost a one.
+Connecting products at the point of manufacture should be a value creation decision, not a cost one.

 The IoT industry is one of the most exciting emerging industries in the past decade.
 It has the potential to impact countless fields for the better, changing the way businesses function and the way people live.
 That said, it’s still in its early stages, and there’s plenty of room for improvement.